Article updated on 7th April, 2025

 How big should a package room be?

 Your package room should be at least 10’ x 15’, ideal for an average 300-unit property.
+This way, you’ll have a great delivery management solution, using existing space.

-How does a package concierge work?
+How does Package Concierge work?

 The access code is unique to each package, ensuring that only the intended recipient can access the package.
 The locker system is also designed to be secure, with multiple layers of security.